srest2021/atclean/README.md

     - Type: float
     - Default: `None`
     - Usage: `--max_mjd 59500.0`
-- `--coords`: comma-separated RA and Dec of the SN light curve to download.
+- `--sn_coords`: comma-separated RA and Dec of the SN light curve to download.
     - Type: str
     - Default: `None` (i.e., reference the SN info file or query TNS)
-    - Usage: `--coords 10.684,41.269`
+    - Usage: `--sn_coords 10.684,41.269`
 - `--mjd0`: The start date of the SN in MJD.
     - Type: float
     - Default: `None` (i.e., reference the SN info file or query TNS)